techbrett/OfficeDocs-SkypeForBusiness/Teams/migration-from-teams.md

 # Export options for migration from Teams

 Microsoft supports customer choice, including enabling the export of data at no charge when switching from Teams to another provider.
 For any customer who prefers to use Teams Export APIs, refer to [Steps to access the Teams Export APIs](#steps-to-access-the-teams-export-apis).

 In addition to the APIs, Teams now offers a brand-new data export tool for small to medium-sized customers to export data when switching.
-This tool allows for unlimited exports during a 90-day period with just a single click on the Teams Admin Center.
-For more details on how to use the tool, refer to [Steps to access the Teams data export tool](#steps-to-access-the-teams-data-export-tool).
+This tool allows for unlimited exports during a 90-day period with just a single selection on the Teams admin center.
+For more information about how to use the tool, refer to [Steps to access the Teams data export tool](#steps-to-access-the-teams-data-export-tool).

 ## Steps to access the Teams data export tool

-1. To export your data from Microsoft Teams for switching and access the tool at no charge, select [this link](https://aka.ms/AccessTeamsDataExportTool) to contact support through the Teams Admin Center.
+1. To export your data from Microsoft Teams for switching and access the tool at no charge, select [this link](https://aka.ms/AccessTeamsDataExportTool) to contact support through the Teams admin center.
 1. Choose your preferred method of contact: email or phone.
 Make sure to have the following information ready.
     1. Title: Use a predefined title.
-    1. Description: Provide an estimate of the size of your tenant and confirmation that you are accessing the tool for the purpose of switching from Teams.
+    1. Description: Provide an estimate of the size of your tenant and confirmation that you're accessing the tool to switch from Teams.
         1. The tool supports the export of data for tenants of up to 500 users.
-1. When we receive your request, begin processing it and notify you when you can access the tool.
+1. When we receive your request, we begin processing it and notify you when you can access the tool.

 ### Access the Teams data export tool

 Exporting data may involve your confidential, personal, and sensitive data.
-Note the following:
+Note the following considerations:

-- **Access role**: As the tool gives access to sensitive Teams data, you will need to login to the Teams Admin Center as the global administrator to access it.
+- **Access role**: As the tool gives access to sensitive Teams data, you need to sign in to the Teams admin center as the global administrator to access it.
 - **Duration**: You can use the tool for up to 90 days from the time the access is provided to the tool.
-- **Download window**: After the data is prepared, you will download a ZIP file with a series of JSON files.
+- **Download window**: After the data is prepared, you'll download a ZIP file with a series of JSON files.
 When the download link becomes available, you have 24 hours to download it.

 > [!NOTE]
 > When you start exporting data or when an export is in progress, any new data created during or after the export is not included.
 To capture the content that is not included, you can do another export within the 90 days.